DLR-RM/rafcon-task-planner-plugin/pages/documentation/GettingStarted.md

 # Getting Started

 ## Installation
-The Plugin is currently available on two platforms.
+The plugin is currently available on two platforms.
 To install it from one of these, two steps are required:<br>

 ### **Intall from GitHub**
 1. **Clone the git repository** <br>